ibm-cloud-docs/containers/cs_cli_devtools.md

 <ul>
 <li>This parameter is not available for lite clusters.</li>
 <li>If this standard cluster is the first standard cluster that you create in this location, do not include this flag.
 A private VLAN is created for you when the clusters is created.</li>
-<li>If you created a standard cluster before in this location or created a private VLAN in {{site.data.keyword.BluSoftlayer_notm}} before, you must specify that private VLAN.
+<li>If you created a standard cluster before in this location or created a private VLAN in IBM Bluemix Infrastructure (SoftLayer) before, you must specify that private VLAN.

 <p><strong>Note:</strong> The public and private VLANs that you specify with the create command must match.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 The number and letter combination after those prefixes must match to use those VLANs when creating a cluster.
 Do not use public and private VLANs that do not match to create a cluster.</p></li>
 </ul>